ESPA will be announcing details about the 2020 National Celebrate Services Week soon!

 - B. Identify a venue or charity to support

 Need some ideas?
-Find out more about what type of event you can host here
+Find out about what type of event you can host here

-- D. Invite local ESPA members… and prospective members!
+- C. Invite local ESPA members… and prospective members!

-The member directory on the ESPA website can be searched by city and by state and of course the local CVB will have contact lists for other non-member CSMs who should be invited as future (hopefully) ESPA members!
+The member directory on the ESPA website can be searched by city or state and of course the local CVB will have contact lists for other non-member CSMs who should be invited as future (hopefully) ESPA members!

-Step 2: Get Ready and Rock it Out during National Celebrate Services Week from July 30 to August 3!
+Step 2: Get Ready and Rock it Out during National Celebrate Services Week!

 Time to see all your hard work pay off.
 Be sure to follow these simple steps to have a great National Celebrate Services Week: